 Direct to substrate printing at 1000 dpi with anti-reflective surface "flood white" authentic matte finish allows for easy detection in your computer vision pipeline because of its optical performance and physical robustness.

 Dibond signage has forever been an industry standard for indoor and outdoor business signs.
 The material is water, weather, warp resistant and rust proof.
 It's ultra flat and rigid structure makes Dibond the perfect material for calibration targets.

-Given the importance of camera calibration in machine/computer vision setups, you need to identify a calibration pattern that best suits your application.
+Given the importance of performing camera calibration in machine/computer vision setups, you need to identify calibration patterns that best suit your aplication.

 Pattern selection begins with the determination of the algorithm and implementation you are going to employ.
 Libraries like OpenCV, MVTec Halcon, or libCalib and software like Calib Camera Calibrator have some freedom regarding patterns.

-Each calibration pattern comes with benefits and downsides, as discussed below.
+Each calibration camera pattern comes with benefits and downsides, as discussed below.